-The information about the remaining available energy in each part of the network is called the energy map and could aid in prolonging the lifetime of the network.
-We could represent the energy map of a sensor network as a gray level image, in which light shaded areas represent regions with more remaining energy, and regions short of energy are represented by dark shaded areas.
-Using the energy map, a user may be able to determine if any part of the network is about to suffer system failures in near future due to depleted energy [Zhao et al., 2002].
+The information about the remaining energy available in each part of the network is called the energy map and could aid in prolonging the lifetime of the network.
+Using the energy map, a user may be able to determine if any part of the network is about to suffer system failures in near future due to depleted energy [5].
 The knowledge of low-energy areas can aid in incremental deployment of sensors because additional sensors can be placed selectively on those regions short of resources.
 Routing protocols can also take advantage of the available energy information in each part of the network.
 A routing algorithm can make a better use of the energy reserves if it selectively chooses routes that use nodes with more remaining energy, so that parts of the network with small reserves can be preserved.
 This protocol can also form a virtual backbone connecting high energy islands.
 Other possible applications of the energy map are reconfiguration algorithms, query processing, and data fusion.
 In fact, it is difficult to think of an application and/or an algorithm that does not need to use an energy map.
 Therefore, the energy map is an important information for sensor networks.

-The work proposed in [Zhao et al., 2002] tries to obtain the energy map of sensor networks by using an aggregation based approach.
+The work proposed in [5] tries to obtain the energy map of sensor networks by using an aggregation based approach.
 The technique described in that paper tries to obtain the energy map of sensor networks by using an aggregation based approach.
+A sensor node only needs to report its local energy information when there is a significant energy level drop compared to the last time the node reported it.
 Energy information of neighbor nodes with similar available energy are aggregated in order to decrease the number of packets in the network.
-The main difference between the approach proposed in that article and ours [Mini et al., 2003, Mini et al., 2002] is that in the former solution each node sends to the monitoring node only its available energy, whereas in our work each node sends also the parameters of a model that tries to predict the energy consumption in the near future.
-Then, in our approach, each node sends to the monitoring node its available energy and also the parameters of the model chosen to represent its energy drop.
-With these parameters, the monitoring node can update locally the current available energy in each node of the network, decreasing the number of energy information packets in the network.
+The main difference between the approach proposed in that article and ours [2] is that in the former solution each node sends to the monitoring node only its available energy, whereas in our work each node sends also the parameters of a model that tries to predict the energy consumption in the near future.